pypr/pysph/docs/source/installation.rst

   - NumPy_
   - Cython_ (version 0.20 and above)
   - Mako_
-  - nose_ for running the unit tests.
+  - pytest_ for running the unit tests.

 These packages can be installed from your Python distribution's package manager, or using pip_ or ``easy_install``.
 For more detailed instructions on